 The course is divided into three separate units, which cover specific areas of knowledge, skills and understanding required in Business.
-The SOW is structured according to the same order of topics within the Pearson level 2
+The Scheme of Work is structured according to the same order of topics within the Pearson level 2

 BTEC Enterprise specification.